mohamedlahdour/OpenNTP/Docs/source/Guide.rst

 2.2.5.
 Flux Visualization
 -------------------------

 The **Plot** button refers to a set of routines programming in fortran and python to plot the scalar flux in space of one or two-dimensional and in each energy group.
-The figure bellow shows the flux for the example input file given in sub section `Creating JSON Input File <https://openrsn.readthedocs.io/en/latest/Guide.html#creating-json-input-file>`_  with four regions and four materials after clicking on the **Plot** button.
+The figure bellow shows the flux for the example input file given in sub section `Creating JSON Input File <https://openrsn.readthedocs.io/en/latest/Guide.html#creating-json-input-file>`_ after clicking on the **Plot** button.

 - The 2D C5G7 benchmark solved with `OpenNTP <https://Openrsn.readthedocs.io/en/latest/index.html>`_
-..
-Thermal flux
+*  Thermal flux

 .. image:: _images/flux.png

-..
-Fast flux
+*  Fast flux

 .. image:: _images/flux2.png